 Jersey Archive is responsible for preserving and providing access to the Island’s unique written cultural heritage.
 Increasingly this means that archivists need to start looking at ways in which we can archive digital information including websites and social media.
 This collection of websites curated by staff at Jersey Archive will become a part of Jersey’s evolving history.

-2017 marks the 50th anniversary of the Sexual Offences Act, which partially decriminalised homosexuality.
+2017 marked the 50th anniversary of the Sexual Offences Act, which partially decriminalised homosexuality.
 Over this time LGBTQ+ (Lesbian, Gay, Bisexual, Trans, Queer/Questioning) issues have moved from something scarcely mentioned – in fact barely legal - into the mainstream.
 The British Library’s collections of LGBTQ+ printed materials go back almost 500 years and, augmented by more recent material in the Sound Archive, provide a unique resource for research into the subject.
-This collection of websites augments these collections to reflect comptemporary aspects of LGBTQ+ life in modern Britain.
+This collection of websites augments these collections as well as the collections of the other five UK legal deposit libraries to reflect comptemporary aspects of LGBTQ+ life in modern Britain.

 A collection of Internet sites produced by Latin American communities in the UK or by UK organisations with direct links to these communities and to the region.
 The sites archived include those of charities, educational and support groups, solidarity campaigns, Anglo-Latin American societies, news and information services for Latin Americans in the UK, commercial and cultural organisations and one-off events.